T E A C H I N G

 The technical topics covered include linear models, theory of generalization, regularization and validation, Occam's razor and data snooping, neural networks, support vector machines, as well as specialized techniques and a term-long project with huge dataset.

-This course has more than 500 alumni from 15 different majors
+This course has more than 1,200 alumni from 20 different majors at Caltech, and more than half a million online participants.

 CS/EE/Ma 129 - Information and Complexity